How did I get this shot? | Atlanta boudoir photographer

 - Angle: 3ft away from client, positioned directly in front of the client, flash 1ft above her head, pointed at eyes.

 Well there you go!
 I hope that helps you out to see all that goes in to an image.
-Let's rinse and repeat that 1,395 more times in a session. ;)
+Let's rinse and repeat that 1,395 more times during your boudoir session. ;)

 Here's that "knee bone" song, for all of you still paying attention: https://www.youtube.com/watch?v=e54m6XOpRgU